Frequently

 How many physical

-dimensions are necessary to give a complete description of all matter
+dimensions are necessary to give a complete description of

 in the universe?